PrefectHQ/prefect/docs/tutorial/flows.md

     logger.info(f"Forks 🍴 : %d", repo["forks_count"])
 ```

-Now the output looks more consistent _and_, more importantly, our statistics are stored in the Prefect backend and displayed in the UI for this flow run:
+Now the output looks more consistent _and_, more importantly, your statistics are stored in the Prefect backend and displayed in the UI for this flow run:

 <div class="terminal">
 ```bash